TheJellyDonuts/Scripture-Quotation-Identification/README.md

 `SQI.exe -b <Greek_filepath_1> <Greek_filepath_2> ...`

 ### GUI:
-1. Run the GUI: `python <gui_filepath>/gui.py` (ensure that the [prerequisites](https://github.com/TheJellyDonuts/Scripture-Quotation-Identification#prerequisites) are fulfilled)
+1. Run the GUI: `python <gui_filepath>/gui.py` (ensure that the [prerequisites](https://github.com/TheJellyDonuts/Scripture-Quotation-Identification#prerequisites) are fulfilled before running!)
 2. Use your preferred method to input the Greek quotation.
 3. Click the `Find Verses` button to analyze the quotation for potential verse references.

 ### WUI:
-Work in progress.
-Needs further server development.
+*Work in progress.
+Needs further server development.*

 [^1]: Link to apostolic-fathers repo: https://github.com/jtauber/apostolic-fathers